juaneacha/where-to-invest/README.md

 ## Conclusion and Recommendations
 - Real estate investment opportunities can be found in different states but Florida, California, and Texas are three states with the most opportunities for investors
 - Currently Florida is the best state for real estate investing because of the size of the market and its ability to appreciate
+- Investing in Florida can yield a 10% increase in ROI compared to the closest competing state (California)